samascher/gh-lab/readme.md

 #### Deliverable

 There is no screenshot for this lab.
 You should have two separate GitHub repositories that have merged pull requests.
-Try not to, but if you need, peak at the [command line/code answers to part 1](solution-code/command-line-answers.md) for help.

 #### Bonus